kohrVid/kohrVid-website/README.md

 # kohrVid.com

+## ⚠️ Archive Notice

-This is the repo for my site.
+This is the repo for v2 of kohrVid.com.
+As of v3 (launched in July 2024), the project will be closed source.

+The site has also changed hosts as I've found Heroku quite frustrating to deal with over the years.
+The new version is dockerised and the backend and frontend have been split into separate repos.

 <!-- vim-markdown-toc GFM -->